Gwen Lally: Career

 Gwen Lally was known for "her powerful personality and striking figure".
 In her opinion, pageant making brought together people of all classes and types and promoted friendships between enemies.
 As a pioneer in the field of pageant making she was appointed an Officer of the Order of the British Empire in the 1954 New Year Honours.
 She died on 14 April 1963 in Tunbridge Wells, Kent.

+Egham Museum in Surrey holds some of the Runnymeade Pageant costumes in their collections.